• Skip to primary navigation

 • 1:00 PM – French Press

 • 4:30 PM – often the “usual” French Press before the trip home.
-(Thank G-d it is usually not usual)
+(Thank G-d it is not usual.)

 • 7:00 PM – Double Espresso or French Press